Laveryma/CYD_NHL_Scoreboard/README.md

 3. BOOT short click shows `STANDINGS` for 16 seconds
 4. Then screen returns to countdown (`NO_GAME`)

-### Home / away layout

-Throughout game screens:

-- **Home team is shown on the left**
-- **Away team is shown on the right**
-- Score, SOG, Hits, and FO% follow the same left-home / right-away order

 ## Controls (BOOT button)

 - **Short click (normal):** enters/cycles manual screens